cisco-open/otel-js/README.md

 };
 await ciscoTracing.init(userOptions);

-// The instrument requires should be called after ciscoTracing init import * as express from 'express';
+// The instrument imports should be called after ciscoTracing init import * as express from 'express';
 const app = express();
 ```